Eye color

 Eye color is a polygenic phenotypic trait determined by two factors: the pigmentation of the eye's iris and the frequency-dependence of the scattering of light by the turbid medium in the stroma of the iris.

 In humans, the pigmentation of the iris varies from light brown to black, depending on the concentration of melanin in the iris pigment epithelium (located on the back of the iris), the melanin content within the iris stroma (located at the front of the iris), and the cellular density of the stroma.
 The appearance of blue, green, and hazel eyes results from the Tyndall scattering of light in the stroma, a phenomenon similar to Rayleigh scattering which accounts for the blue sky.
 Neither blue nor green pigments are present in the human iris or vitreous humour.
 This is an example of structural color, which depends on the lighting conditions, especially for lighter-colored eyes.

 The brightly colored eyes of many bird species result from the presence of other pigments, such as pteridines, purines, and carotenoids.
 Humans and other animals have many phenotypic variations in eye color.
 Mammals are born with blue eyes and all variations in darkening develop after birth.

 The genetics and inheritance of eye color in humans is complicated.
 As of 2010, as many as 16 genes have been associated with human eye color inheritance.
 Some of the eye-color genes include OCA2 and HERC2.
-The earlier belief that blue eye color is a recessive trait has been shown to be incorrect, and the genetics of eye color are so complex that almost any parent-child combination of eye colors can occur.